Around 200 years ago, Aluminum was discovered. Since its discovery, Aluminum has set a strong foot in the building industry.

 As we have maintioned earlier, Aluminium after steel is considered as a second-best option in structural applications.

 It is widely being used in the construction business and household dwellings.
 In the United Kingdom alone around 40% of Aluminium alone is being used in the construction industry in a year.

 Which estimates to roughly 150’000 tones per annum, out of which 65’00 tones are being used in extrusion and the remaining 25’000 tones are being utilized in the making of sheet material.

 Aluminum is widely used in windows, roofing, cladding, curtain walling, and structural glazing, prefabricated buildings, architectural hardware, H&V, shop fitting, and partitions.
 It is also widespread in the market of plants, and scaffolding.

 From seeing the stats, it is indeed very much clear that Aluminium is a widely used metal in the construction industry.

 There are a whole bunch of reasons why builders find Aluminium as a reliable source for construction.
 Here are some reasons why.

 Secondly, Aluminium offers airtightness.
-The cracks which can appear in the material from which the window frames are built are the main source of air leakage, this can disrupt the cooling and heating systems, Aluminium offers air tightness and therefore air cracks won’t be a problem if you have aluminium window frames installed.
+The cracks which can appear in the material from which the window frames are built are the main source of air leakage.

-From the support structure of the building to the decorative features, you will find Aluminium everywhere because of its versatility.
+From the support structure of the building to the decorative features, you will find Aluminum everywhere because of its versatility.

-Alumina is relativity low in strength as compared to alloyed aluminium.
-As a result, to make it preferable for the extrusion and other manufactured components Aluminium is alloyed to improve the strength.
-Most heavily alloyed Aluminium is still, however, 92% pure.
+Alumina is relativity low in strength as compared to alloyed aluminum.
+As a result, to make it preferable for the extrusion and other manufactured components Aluminum is alloyed to improve the strength.
+Most heavily alloyed Aluminum is still, however, 92% pure.